-Hector Bojorquez, B.A., is IDRA’s Director of Operations, overseeing IDRA’s numerous projects that provide training and technical assistance to school districts and other education-related agencies.
-He recently served as co-director of the IDRA EAC-South, which builds bridges among administrators, teachers, parents, students and community members so that all stakeholders can find that common higher ground where all students will benefit regardless of race, sex or national origin.
-The IDRA EAC-South is one of four federally-funded centers that provide technical assistance and training at the request of school districts and other responsible governmental agencies to build capacity of local educators to ensure a more equitable learning environment for all students.
+Hector Bojorquez is IDRA’s Director of Operations and Educational Practice, overseeing IDRA’s numerous projects that provide training and technical assistance to school districts and other education-related agencies.
+He recently served as co-director of the IDRA EAC-South, which built bridges among administrators, teachers, parents, students and community members so that stakeholders could find that common higher ground where all students can benefit regardless of race, sex or national origin.
+For six years, the IDRA EAC-South was one of four federally-funded centers that provide technical assistance and training at the request of school districts and other responsible governmental agencies to build capacity of local educators to ensure a more equitable learning environment for all students.

 He is also co-director of IDRA’s Re-energizing Leadership to Achieve Greater Student Success project that is transforming instruction schoolwide using promising practices to strengthen student learning and build school-community collaboration.

-In 2017, Mr. Bojorquez directed IDRA’s Ready Texas project, funded by the Greater Texas Foundation to develop a study of the implementation of HB5 in Texas to provide education stakeholders critical and timely information about the implications of recent curriculum changes in the state on the college and career readiness of graduates.
+In 2017, Mr. Bojorquez directed IDRA’s Ready Texas project, funded by the Greater Texas Foundation to study implementation of the 2013 House Bill 5 in Texas to provide education stakeholders critical and timely information about the implications of recent curriculum changes in the state on the college and career readiness of graduates.

 Mr. Bojorquez directed a project funded by TG that created an innovative and replicable model of secondary and post-secondary support that provided college success assistance to students, especially first-time-in-college Latino students in Texas who have difficulties navigating IHE processes.
 He also co-directed IDRA’s i3 program funded by the U.S. Department of Education to spread and document the PTA Comunitario movement across south Texas.